 \section{Circuit-level noise model for BB codes}

 In this appendix, we provide details of the circuit-level noise model used for BB codes.
 Section~\ref{sec_measurementcircuit} introduces the syndrome measurement circuit proposed in Ref.~\cite{bravyi2024high}, along with the noise model considered in this work.
-Section~\ref{sec_DCM_circuitlevel} describes the resulting detector check matrix.
-Finally, Section~\ref{sec_DDM_circuitlevel} presents the explicit construction of the detector degeneracy matrix used in our simulations.
+Then, we describe the resulting detector check matrix in Sec.~\ref{sec_DCM_circuitlevel}.